-- understand the issues and concerns of psychology. - Visualise multiple dimensions and stages of learner's development and their implications on learning. - understand the learner in terms of various characteristics. - understand the framework for how children learn. - critically analyse the process of learning from the point of view of cognitive psychology and the implications of constructivist learning. - learn the theories and factors affecting learning.
+- understand the Reflect on various issues and concerns of psychology-in the context of education - Visualise multiple dimensions and stages of learner's development and their implications on learning- - understand the learner in terms of Recognise various characteristics-the learner at different dimensions - understand Reflect on the framework for how children dimensions along which learners learn. - criticallyCriticallyanalyse the process of learning from the point of view of cognitive psychology and and constructivist perspectives and delineate the implications - Relate the process of constructivist learning. - learn the with various psychological perspectives and theories and also identify the factors affecting influencing the learning process.

-UNIT- I :INTRODUCTION TO PSYCHOLOGICAL BASIS OF EDUCATION
+UNIT- I: INTRODUCTION TO PSYCHOLOGICAL BASIS OF EDUCATION

-- Psychology as scientific study, psychological concerns and learner-(mind, consciousness, behaviour, and experience) - Major schools of psychology and learner-Structuralism, behaviorism, Gestalt, Psychoanalytic, Humanistic and Cognitive.
+- Psychology as scientific study, psychological concerns and learner-(mind, consciousness, behaviour, and experience) - Major schools of psychologyand in the context of learner-and learning-Structuralism, behaviorism, Gestalt, Psycho-analytic, Humanistic and Cognitive perspectives.